-The original Monza made its world premiere at the IAA back in 1977 for Vauxhall’s sister company Opel: it was a large coupé with a six-cylinder engine.
-It went into production as the Vauxhall Royale in the UK, and was sold until 1982.
+The original Monza made its world premiere at the IAA back in 1977 for Vauxhall’s sister company Opel; it was a large coupé with a six-cylinder engine that went into production as the Vauxhall Royale in the UK, and was sold until 1982.

 The new Monza Concept has a bonnet with the distinctive centre fold that continues the tradition of the Monza front with the typical Vauxhall crease.
 The large boomerang-shaped air intakes in front of the wheel arches are designed to complement the chrome bar that holds the Griffin badge.

 The design team, led by Brit Mark Adams, have tried to introduce a new interpretation of the sculptural design that first went into production with the Insignia.